hGriff0n/Spero/README.md

 systems, the process of compilation, and more.

-The Spero project also contains three sub-projects: speroc, Spark, and vs-spero
+The Spero project also contains four sub-projects: speroc, spero-std, Spark, and vs-spero

     speroc - Spero reference compiler.
 Unknown implementation language

+    spero-std - The implementation for the spero standard library

     Spark - Spero build/dependency manager.
 Initial development will be done in Rust